appdotnet/api-spec/content/docs/meta/annotations.md

 | [Embedded Media](https://github.com/appdotnet/object-metadata/blob/master/annotations/net.app.core.oembed.md) | net.app.core.oembed | Provides information for displaying an image, video, or other rich content. |
 | [oEmbed Metadata](https://github.com/appdotnet/object-metadata/blob/master/annotations/net.app.core.oembed.metadata.md) | net.app.core.oembed.metadata | Provides information for generating an oEmbed representation of a file. |

-We will be defining core annotations soon for the following types of data:
+We have considered core annotations for the following types of data:

 * Long-form content
 * Attribution and source
 * Additional content license grants, where users can opt in to Creative Commons licensing, etc., if desired.

+If you are interested in these ideas, please [open an issue](https://github.com/appdotnet/object-metadata/issues).

 Developers are encouraged to create annotations for data not well represented here.
 If possible, care should be taken not to overlap with existing annotations.
 Annotations designed to address edge-cases in well-known annotations should include both the well-known annotation and only the augmented parts in the enhancing annotation.